Snow-Shell/servicenow-powershell/Readme.md

 * Pester testing has been expanded to cover more scenarios.
 * Improved code formatting, removed aliases, fixed file encoding.

-The gains are marginal in some aspects, but may allow for better management in the future including setting the stage for the ability to use AppVeyor & PSDeploy.
+The gains are marginal in some aspects, but intended to allow for better management in the future.

 Front End:

 * The following fields are now returned in the DateTime format instead of string:  'closed_at','expected_start','follow_up','opened_at','sys_created_on','sys_updated_on','work_end','work_start'
 * The formatting of returned data has been updated across all the `Get` functions except `Get-ServiceNowTable`.
 This means you'll see a handful of default properties returned and can use `Format-List` or `Select-Object` to view all other properties associated with the object.

-Thse changes should improve your ability to filter on the right, especially by DateTime, as well as return more information in general.
+These changes should improve your ability to filter on the right, especially by DateTime, as well as return more information in general.

 ## Requirements